liam-0398/Eris/documentation/usage.md

 - Copy/Paste/Duplicate all understand this range selection the same way they understand a single selected clip — clips only partially inside the range get split at the boundary automatically.
+- Consolidate (`Ctrl+J`) needs a range selection and ignores multi-track ones.

 ### Dragging in from the file browser

-Drag a `.wav` file from the browser and drop it either:
+Drag a supported audio file from the browser and drop it either:
 - **onto a track's lane** — creates a new clip there, or
 - **onto the device panel** (bottom bar) — loads it as that track's keyboard-play instrument.
 Only works if a real track (not Master, not